MIPS/gcc/rfc2467.2/gcc/config/rs6000/vector.md

   "VECTOR_UNIT_ALTIVEC_OR_VSX_P (<MODE>mode)"
   "operands[4] = CONST0_RTX (<MODE>mode);")

-;; kelvin is puzzling over this, because it apears to be invoked with ;;   4 operands (see rs6000-c.c, ALTIVEC_BUILTIN_VCMPEQUB_P).
-;;   However, here, we are "pretending" to have only three operands.
-;;   So far, nobody understands what's happening here.
-;;  In some sense, it doesn't really matter.
-I can proceed, maybe, to ;;   match this pattern with a new insn, or peephole optimization.

 ;; Expansions that compare vectors producing a vector result and a predicate, ;; setting CR6 to indicate a combined status (define_expand "vector_eq_<mode>_p"